Skip to content

 Hungary's Viktor Orbán, who transformed a democracy into illiberal one-man rule, is the president-elect's best foreign friend.

 Of all the overseas leaders avidly watching the U.S. election results, the two happiest were probably Russian President Vladimir Putin and Hungarian Prime Minister Viktor Orbán.
-As we peer into a murky domestic and foreign policy future, it is important to understand what that means.
+As we peer into a murky domestic and foreign policy future under a 47th president who yearns to rule as a strongman, it’s important to understand what this means.

 In his first term, Trump was surrounded by a foreign policy team of “grown-ups,” including Defense Secretary James Mattis and national security adviser H.R.
 McMaster, who could restrain his pro-Russian leanings.
 But those grown-ups are gone, and the president-elect looks likely to appoint sycophants and conspiracy theorists to top foreign policy positions.
 Chances are high that he will purge the FBI and CIA of those he believes are disloyal to him (which no doubt includes those who appreciate the Russian danger).